 The amended application will be considered by the local planning authority, East Ayrshire Council, in due course and if this is recommended for approval it will be considered by the ECDU by summer 2017.
 The project, if granted planning permission, will generate significant local economic benefits.
-The Lethans project has good local community backing, having attracted 420 letters of support during the consultation period after the application was submitted in March 2015.
+The Lethans project has good local community backing, having attracted over 400 letters of support during the consultation period after the application was submitted in March 2015.

 Banks Renewables is well known for developing partnership schemes that provide nearby communities with a real stake in their local wind farm.
 Such partnerships are always specifically tailored to local circumstances, as identified by local people.
 Lethans will be no different.
 We are working with the local communities around Lethans to develop the partnership scheme that local people want.

 We are also committed to maximising local contracting opportunities during the construction phase of the windfarm through our Connnect2Renewables ethos, see Connect2Renewables.

 Banks Renewables are very proud of the partnerships we work hard with local communities to create.
 On the Lethans Wind Farm these partnerships will:

 • Give the local communities an active role in the development of Lethans Wind Farm

 • Enable the local communities to share directly in the project through a stake in the revenue generated